-By way of illustration let us suppose that a writer proposes to communicate some insight (A) to a reader.
-Then by an insight (B) the writer will grasp the reader's habitual accumulation of insights (C); by a further insight (D) he will grasp the deficiencies in insight (E) that must be made upby before the reader can gasp the insight (A); firstly, the writer must reach a practical set of insights (F) that will govern his verbal flow, the shaping of his sentences, their combination into paragraphs, grasp the sequence of paragraphs in chapters and of chapters in books.
-Clearly, this practical insight (F) differs notably from the insight (A) to be communicated.
-It is determined by the insight (A) as its principal objective.
-But it is also determined by the insight (B) which settles both what the writer need not explain and, no less, the resources of language on which he can rely to secure effective communication.
-Further, it is determined by the insight (D) which fixes a subsidiary goal that has to be attained if the principal goal is to be reached.
-Finally, the expression will be a failure in the measure that insights (B) and (D) miscalculate the habitual development (C) and the relevant deficiencies (E) of the anticipated reader.

-It follows, then, that properly speaking expression is not true or false.
+Then by an insight (B) the writer will grasp the reader's habitual accumulation of insights (C); by a further insight (D) he will grasp the deficiencies in insight (B) that must be made upon before the reader can grasp the insight (A); finally, the writer must reach a practical, insights (F) that will govern his verbal flow, the shaping of his sentences, their combination into paragraphs, the sequence of paragraphs in chapters, and of chapters in books.
+Clearly, this practical insight at (F) 0 differs notably from the insight (A) to be a communicated.
+It is determined by the a insight (A) as its principal objective.
+But it is also determined by the insight (B) which settles between the writer need not explain and, no less, the recources to secure of language on which he can rely in effective communication.
+Further, it is determined by the insight (D) which fixes a subsidiary goal that has to be attained if the principal coal is to be reached.
+Finally, the expression will be a failure in the measure that insights (B) and (D) miscalculate the habitual development (C) and the relevant deficiencies (E) of the anticipated reader. expression is not true or Revisaks false.
 Truth pertains to the judgment inasmuch as it proceeds from a grasp of the virtually unconditioned, inasmuch as it conforms to the being it affirms, and inasmuch as it demands an intrinsic intelligibility in being as a condition of the possibility of knowing.
 Expressions are instrumental.
 They are related to the truth of knowledge.
 Similarly, they are related to the moral truth of the will that communicates knowledge.
 But in themselves expressions are merely adequate or inadequate.

-Moreover, in the general case, the adequacy of expression is not measured exclusively by its correspondence with the knowledge to be communicated.
+of expression is not measured exclusively by its correspondence with the knowledge to be communicated.
 That knowledge sets a principal goal; it defines a central meaning.
-But besides the principal goal, there can be a subsidiary goal: besides the central meaning, there can be a more or less peripheral meaning.
-For the speaker may be able to convey what he wishes to say only if he first conveys other insights that in one manner or another enable his hearers to grasp the message with which he is concerned.
+But besides the principal goal, there can be a subsidiary goal; besides the central meaning, there can be a more or less peripheral meaning.
+For the speaker, convey what he wishes to say only if he first conveys other insights that in one manner or another enable his hearers to grasp the message with which he

+0

+is concerned.

-Further, adequacy is a variable standard.
-If one has anything much to say, then one cannot say it all at once.
-If one has anything very significant to say, then probably one will not be able to express the whole of it except to a rather specialized audience.
+Further, adequacy is a variable standard. has anything much to say, then one cannot say it all at once.
+If one has anything very significant to say, then probably one will not be able to excress the whole of it except to a rather specialized audience.
 Such limitations restrict the adequacy with which even one's principal meaning is expressed.
 But there are further limitations on the adequacy with which subordinate and peripheral meanings are expressed.
-For one thing leads to another.
-If insights (D) must be comjunicated in order to communicate insight (A), other insights (G) may be needed to communicate insights (D): in turn, insights (G) will need to be preceded by insights (H), until one has said all one knows and has discovered, perhaps, a few points that one needed to clear up for oneself.
+Itaxoxidxba For one thing leads to another.
+If insights (D) must be communicated in order to communicate insight (A), other insights (G) may be needed to communicate insights (D); in turn, insights (G) will need to be preceded by insights (H), until one has said all one knows and discovered, perhaps, a few points that one needs to clear up for oneself.
 But human expression is never complete expression.
 It keeps its eye on the central meaning; it expedites subordinate and peripheral meanings by lowering standards of adequacy to a sufficient approximation to the purpose in hand; and, quite clearly, it cannot add in a parenthesis this somewhat involved account of the variable standard of adequate expression.
+However, this account of the relation between truth and expression rests on the position that truth resides in the internal act of judgment, of assenting or dissenting.
+But against every position there stands a counter-position.